OMFG5716/meteor-multiapp/README.md

 ### TODO
 Add a shell script version.

-Add more interactivity and make it a single file version which'll takes CLI arguments for other meteor directories to start
+Add more interactivity - make it a single file version which'll take CLI arguments for other meteor apps to start.